Dell to go private in landmark $24.4 billion deal

 Banking sources said the debt financing package for the deal will total between $11 billion and $12 billion to back the leveraged buyout.
 The final size of the financing depends on what portion of the company's existing notes remain outstanding, sources added.
 The banks are expected to begin reaching out to other lenders to begin syndicating the loans as early as Tuesday.

-J.P.
-Morgan and Evercore Partners were financial advisers, and Debevoise & Plimpton LLP was the legal adviser to the special committee of Dell's board.
-Goldman Sachs was financial adviser, and Hogan Lovells was legal adviser to Dell.

 Wachtell, Lipton, Rosen & Katz was legal adviser to Michael Dell.
-BofA Merrill Lynch, Barclays, Credit Suisse and RBC Capital Markets were financial advisers to Silver Lake, and Simpson Thacher & Bartlett LLP was its legal adviser.
+BofA Merrill Lynch (BAC.N), Barclays (BARC.L), Credit Suisse CSGN.VX and RBC Capital Markets (RY.TO) were financial advisers to Silver Lake, and Simpson Thacher & Bartlett LLP was its legal adviser.

 (Additional reporting by Greg Roumeliotis; Writing by Ben Berkowitz and Edwin Chan; Editing by Tiffany Wu and Leslie Gevirtz)